valaxy/timer/readme.md

 # Introduction
 Timer is a async class that control a task to execute repeatedly.
-File timer.js is under CMD package, to see what is [CMD](https://github.com/seajs/seajs)
+File timer.js is for AMD or CMD package, to see what is [CMD](https://github.com/cmdjs/specification/blob/master/draft/module.md)

 # Example